Our trustees are all volunteers with experience of the devastation of flooding. We are dedicated to helping others better manage flood risk.

 Therese is a Change professional with over 20 years project and programme management experience in the financial sector.
 Primarily delivery large scale IT change that “keep things simple” working with large teams of people across the UK, Europe & worldwide.
 Although from a financial services background, Therese is confident that her pragmatic approach to problems can assist the group as a whole and can be applied to environmental and engineering work.
 She moved to Hebden Bridge in 2015 and wasn't directly impacted by the floods, however was indirectly affected by the loss of the “heart of the town” during the months following the floods.
 She was part of a group who keyed claims into the system to ensure accurate records were available for emergency flood payments.

-Katie brings high energy and enthusiasm to whatever she takes on, with a natural flair for Social Media Marketing, she can educate you on the ins and outs of creating engagement across a range of Social Media platforms.
+Katie brings high energy and enthusiasm to whatever she takes on, with a natural flair for Social Media Marketing and website management, she can educate you on the ins and outs of creating engagement across a range of Social Media platforms.
 If it's lessons in how to tackle the Social Media beast she ticks all the boxes and if you simply don't have time, Katie can manage them for you.
-Katie is no stranger to voluntary work and Community engagement is one of her strengths, her current roles are flood warden and Chair of one of the flood groups on the Flood Partnership Board in Calderdale.
+Katie is no stranger to voluntary work and Community engagement is one of her strengths, her current roles are flood warden and Chair of the Community Resilience Operations Group on the Flood Partnership Board in Calderdale.